 SNAP Benefits in South Carolina: How to Apply and Qualify

 Find out if you qualify for SNAP in South Carolina.
-See income limits, how to apply, and how to manage your benefits.
+See income limits, how to apply, and how to use and manage your benefits.

 Edward Cheng